Isotretinoin and mental health

 • severe acne that is resistant to standard antibiotics and topical treatments (medications that are put directly onto the skin)

-Isotretinoin comes as a capsule, and is taken once or twice a day.
+Isotretinoin comes as a capsule and is usually taken once a day.

-In the UK, isotretinoin can only be prescribed by healthcare professionals with expertise in the use of retinoids, or under their supervision.
-If you are prescribed isotretinoin, you should be told about any potential risks and monitored by your doctor.
+In the UK, isotretinoin can only be prescribed by healthcare professionals working within a team that is led by a consultant dermatologist or a GP with extra nationally accredited training.
+If you are prescribed isotretinoin, you should be told about any potential risks and monitored during your treatment.

 Isotretinoin is related to vitamin A. High doses of vitamin A can sometimes cause problems like: